 Although it has been an official part of the curriculum since elementary school, sex education in Japan operates within very narrow limits.
 The main focus is almost exclusively biological.
 Students learn about the basic anatomy of reproductive organs, the physical changes of puberty (such as menstruation and nocturnal emissions), and elementary concepts about pregnancy and childbirth.

 The problem lies in what is not taught.
 Fundamental topics for a healthy understanding of human sexuality – such as sexual pleasure, the importance of clear and enthusiastic consent, the diversity of sexual orientations and gender identities, or even practical instructions on contraceptive methods (such as the correct use of condoms) – remain virtually absent.
-Many schools even avoid the very word “sex,” opting for vague expressions like “relationships between men and women,” reflecting the pressure from conservative parents and a culture that values discretion above all.
+Many schools even avoid the very word “sex,” opting for vague expressions like “relationships between men and women,” reflecting pressure from conservative parents and a culture that values discretion above all.

 The Rules of the Ministry of Education (MEXT)

 This lack of clarity puts teachers in a difficult position.
-Without precise guidelines on what is allowed, many choose the safer route: teaching only the minimum stipulated.
+Without precise guidance on what is allowed, many choose the safer route: teaching only the minimum stipulated.
 There is a real fear of reprisals.
 Cases like that of a school in Nanao, where teaching materials were censored by local authorities for “exposing too much” to students, serve as a constant warning.

 Consequences of the Educational System

-- Online Pornography: Easily accessible, but rarely shows safe practices, respect, or the complexity of consent and mutual pleasure.
+- Online pornography: easily accessible, but rarely shows safe practices, respect, or the complexity of consent and mutual pleasure.

-- Anonymous Forums and Friends: Sources that can spread misinformation and dangerous myths.
+- Anonymous forums and friends: sources that can spread misinformation and dangerous myths.

 Initiatives for Change